Skip to content

 • Does not represent your interests exclusively

-For these functions, you need your own advisors — a buyer’s agent, a surveyor, and often a specialist in international tax planning.
-The notaire ensures legality; your team ensures your interests.
+For these functions you need your own people — buyer-side eyes on the ground, a diagnostiqueur or expert bâtiment, a fiscalist for tax structuring.
+The notaire ensures legality.
+Your team ensures your interests.

 The bottom line